8073419373/demowebapp/README.md

 # mvn-hello-world-web-apps
 This is for POLL SCM Testing
-Java Hello World web application created using maven-archetype-webapp Hello welcome to all leaders of Girls
+Java Hello World web application created using maven-archetype-webapp Hello welcome to all leaders of Girls and Boys for jenkins integration

 ## Blog Post Reference
 https://softwaredev3loper.wordpress.com/2016/02/17/from-zero-to-continuous-delivery/